Eternalnacho/Troubadour/README.md

-An Add-On Mod for Balatro that enlarges various collection pages and contains a condensed mod page and mod folder features for easier navigation
+A Quality of Life mod Balatro that enlarges various collection pages and contains a condensed mod page with mod folder features for easier navigation